 - the first autocorrelation coefficient from the original data;

-- the sum of square of the first ten autocorrelation coefficients from the original data;
+- the sum of squares of the first ten autocorrelation coefficients from the original data;

 - the first autocorrelation coefficient from the differenced data;

-- the sum of square of the first ten autocorrelation coefficients from the differenced data;
+- the sum of squares of the first ten autocorrelation coefficients from the differenced data;

 - the first autocorrelation coefficient from the twice differenced data;

-- the sum of square of the first ten autocorrelation coefficients from the twice differenced data;
+- the sum of squares of the first ten autocorrelation coefficients from the twice differenced data;

 - For seasonal data, the autocorrelation coefficient at the first seasonal lag is also returned.